isomerpages/moe-yuanchingsec/pages/Sec 1 Registration 2026 Intake.md

 <h3>5.
 General Rules for School</h3>
 <p>i.
 Attire
 <br>• Students are to wear the prescribed school uniform and modification
-to the uniform is strictly not allowed.
+to the uniform is strictly not allowed.</p>
-<br>• School uniform and socks must be made by the appointed school tailor.
+<p>• School uniform and socks must be made by the appointed school tailor.
 Pants and skirts must not be too tight-fitting.
 Skirts must not be more than 2-finger spacing above the knees.
-Socks must cover the ankle when worn and the letters ‘YCSS’ must be visible.
+Socks must cover the ankle when worn and the letters ‘YCSS’ must be visible.</p>
-<br>• Shoes must be plain white with white shoe laces.</p>
+<p>• Shoes must be plain white with white shoe laces.</p>
 <p>ii.
 Appearance
 <br>• Hairstyle must be conservative and not outlandish.
 <br>• Hair colour must be natural.
 Any shade of colouring of hair (highlighting/dyes)